 Bottom line: Captive insurance for construction companies is a powerful alternative to commercial insurance alone.
 Savvy business owners in construction who form their own captive insurance company can count on a new level of risk management, as they combat risk in such a competitive industry.

 Capstone is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
-In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.
+Capstone offers platinum level captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.

-Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the trucking industry, and many others.
+With over 25 years of experience, Capstone provides turnkey services to businesses in the construction industry, and many others.

 Together, this team offers middle market companies the most comprehensive risk planning solution available.